Load example mixed dataset

 DAG = bn.make_DAG(edges)

-# Plot and make sure the arrows are correct.
+# Plot and verify the arrows are correct

 bn.plot(DAG)